 EU Regulation 2017/745 (MDR)

-MPEUAnpG (the Medical Devices EU Adaptation Act was passed as law by the Bundestag on May 25, 2020.
-This MPAnpG-EU describes the Medical Devices Implementation Act (MPDG) in Article 1)
+The Medical Devices EU Adaptation Act (MPEUAnpG) was passed by the German Bundestag on May 25, 2020.
+Article 1 of this MPAnpG-EU describes the Medical Devices Implementation Act (MPDG)

 MPDG (the MPDG will gradually replace the Medical Devices Act (MPG) from May 26, 2021 and will be legally binding for all manufacturers and operators of medical devices in Germany).